-Applicants from APA- or CPA accredited programs from clinical, counseling, or school psychology are preferred, but not required.
+Applicants from APA accredited programs from clinical, counseling, or school psychology are required.
 It is strongly recommended that applicants have strong backgrounds in child clinical, school, or pediatric psychology, especially with assessment skills; however, students with generalist graduate training will be considered for admission.
-A minimum of 500 AAPI hours (intervention plus assessment) is required, as is the completion of all coursework requirements.
-Applicants from school psychology programs should have already finished at least 600 hours of school experience to be eligible.
+Completion of all coursework is required.
+Although a minimum of 500 AAPI hours (intervention plus assessment) is preferred, as well as 600 hours of experience for applicants from school psychology programs, due to COVID-19, applications will be considered for those who don't meet this minimum threshold.
 The dissertation proposal must have been conducted and approved prior to the start of internship.
 Before beginning the internship year, trainees must pass a background check and pre-hire screening.
 The background check is designed to protect Easterseals clients and excludes from employment individuals convicted of crimes which might endanger others (additional information can be obtained from Internship Training Director Dr. James Schroeder).
 A member of the Human Resources team will work with the intern candidate to schedule an appointment time for all pre-hire screenings, which will include a TB test, drug screen (including for marijuana/cannabis products), nursing assessment, and pre-work screen.
 In most cases, screenings are completed at Easterseals Rehabilitation Center facilities.
 In the event the onsite drug screen is inconclusive, interns will be sent to an offsite facility for further testing.
 Completion of all pre-screenings with a passed result is a prerequisite for continuation in the hiring process.

 Salary and Benefits